Supporting disabled children, young people and their families: guidance

 - Principle 6: Families need support.

-- To request an assessment of needs for your young person
+- To request an assessment of needs for their young person

 - To be involved in the transition planning process and have their views taken into account

-- To request an appropriate support plan from your local authority if your child meets the eligibility criteria
+- To request an appropriate support plan from your local authority if their child meets the eligibility criteria

 They may also:

-- Contact the school to clarify when transition planning will commence if you have not heard from them; it is important to be included in the process.
+- Contact the school to clarify when transition planning will commence if they have not heard from them; it is important to be included in the process.

 - Request an assessment of needs if adult support services will be required

-Further information and guidance to support transition is available on the CONTACT Scotland resource Talking About Tomorrow; for example there is a summary table of when parents and carers should be making contact with relevant services which is copied below:
+Further information and guidance to support transitions is also available on the CONTACT Scotland resource Talking About Tomorrow; for example there is a summary table of when parents and carers should be making contact with relevant services which is copied below:

 Find out how school handles transition planning |